felixlopz/hubrise-test-task/content/docs/en/data.md

 To see full details of a customer update, click the customer name.
 To view the full details of the request, click the date and time in the **Logs** section.
 For more information, see [Logs](/docs/data/#logs).

 To create, edit or remove a customer lists, see [Customer Lists](/docs/customer-lists).

 ## Catalogs

-The **CATALOGS** page displays the products included in the selected Catalog.
+From the **CATALOGS** page, you can view the catalogs pushed into HubRise and the logs of the requests that made changes to the catalog.

 Connected apps that have access to your HubRise catalog can pull its product list or push new products into it.
 For example, a connected EPOS can push its products catalog into HubRise for an e-commerce website to use it.
 Before the push, you can edit the catalog on HubRise using Catalog Manager, a free app available on HubRise.

-From the **CATALOGS** page, you can view the catalogs pushed into HubRise and the logs of the requests that made changes to the catalog.

 ### View Catalog